 Some countries don’t even import hydraulic disc brake parts.
 In that case, you might have to fly home to buy what you need.
 Of course, hydraulic disc brakes run for many miles without issues.
 If you’re touring in the developed world, the only spare you would need is brake pads.

 If you’re touring somewhere very remote, you might want to avoid disc brakes all together and use rim brakes instead.
 Disc brake rotors, pads, and calipers are not widely available in some parts of the world.
 This is the reason that most expedition touring bikes still use rim brakes.

 Servicing and Repairing the Brakes in the Field

 Mechanical disc brakes are easier to service in the field.
 You can maintain and repair them with basic tools and just a few spare mechanical brake parts.
 All you need is new cables and a few Allen wrenches that probably come with your multi-tool.

 If one of your brake cables gets damaged or starts to fray, you can easily replace it and get back to riding.
 Even if you’re a hundred miles from civilization.
 If you encounter an unknown problem, you can completely disassemble a mechanical disc brake caliper to diagnose it and attempt to make a repair if you have the know-how.

-Hydraulic disc brakes, on the other hand, require some specialty tools and knowledge to repair and maintain.
+Hydraulic disc brakes, on the other hand, require some special tools and knowledge to repair and maintain.
 This makes them harder to service in the field if something goes wrong.
 For example, if an accident severs a brake line or a blown seal causes all of your brake fluid to spill out, your hydraulic disc brakes become useless.
-You can’t repair them with a basic tool kit.
+You can’t repair the fluid-driven system with a basic tool kit.
 It wouldn’t be practical to carry all of the necessary tools and brake fluid to make major repairs while you’re out riding.

 Disc Brake Fade and Failure